Why Do American Saws Cut On The Push?

 In conclusion, American saws cut on the push because of the way they were originally designed and because the push stroke allows for greater control and efficiency.
 However, there are still plenty of saws that cut on the pull stroke, and the decision to use a push-stroke or pull-stroke saw ultimately comes down to personal preference.

-Further reading: How Do You Cross Cut Plywood With A Circular Saw?
+Further reading: What Not To Do With A Circular Saw?

 Frequently Asked Questions (FAQs) – Why Do American Saws Cut On The Push?